 This is why CIP-013 doesn’t say the entity must take certain steps to mitigate risk X and other steps to mitigate risk Y, ignoring all of the other risks.
 Instead, CIP-013 does exactly what I think all cyber security standards should do: require the entity to follow the same process to mitigate cyber risks that they would follow if they weren’t subject to mandatory cyber security requirements.
 But entities are mandated to follow this process.
 It’s not a “framework” that they can follow or not, with no serious consequences if they don’t.

 The point about mandated is key: We all know that utility management makes much more money available to mitigate cyber risks because NERC CIP is in place and violations carry hefty penalties (and the non-monetary consequences are at least as bad as the actual penalties), than they would if CIP weren’t in the picture.
 The problem is to rewrite the CIP standards so that they don’t distort the process of risk identification, prioritization and mitigation that an entity would follow in their absence – yet still keep the money spigot open because they’re mandatory.
 CIP-013 comes close to achieving this goal in the domain of supply chain security risk management.
-We need similar standards for all the other cyber security domains.
+We need similar standards for all the other domains of BES cyber security.

 Fortunately, the CIP standards are gradually moving toward eliminating prescriptive requirements and implementing plan-based (i.e. risk-based) ones.
 In fact, the two major requirements drafted (or revised) and approved since CIP v5 (CIP-003 R2 and CIP-010 R4) are both plan-based, and the three new standards drafted since v5 (CIP-014, CIP-013 and CIP-012) are also all plan-based; moreover, it’s almost impossible to imagine a new prescriptive CIP requirement being drafted.
 But prescriptive requirements like CIP-007 R2, CIP-010 R1 and CIP-007 R1 remain in place, where they continue to require much more than their “fair share” of mitigation resources.